GodsendDigital/configure-ad/README.md

 <p>
 <img src="https://i.imgur.com/Sr70LQR.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
+<p>
 To create a hole in the firewall, I must login into DC-1 via RDP.
 So, I create another RDP and log in.
 Once I'm in, I bring up the Server Manager and WF.MSC(Windows Firewall).
 I go to Inbound Rules then click on protocol.
 Plenty of options will show up, scroll down and click CORE NETWORKING-DESTINATION UNREACHABLE ECHO REQUEST and enable rule.
-Note: "I make sure it is IPv4,
-<p>
+Note: "I make sure it is IPv4, Internet Protocol version 4.
+Now switch the Client-1 RDP and start the ping over.
+It should work because a hole was created in the firewall to allow ICMP traffic.
+Once its confirmed, I start the process to download Active Directory.
 </p>
 <br />